RCP: A Low-overhead Reversible Coherence Protocol: Security Analysis

+{\bf Case Study}.
+In Figure~\ref{fig:exist_problems} (f), consider the case that the probed address from $P_2$ and $P_3$ is the same as $SpecRd$ (correct guess).
+The key observation is that while $P_1$'s $SpecRd$ causes state transitions at L1 and L2, when $P_2$'s $Rd$ is performed, it behaves as if $SpecRd$ does not exist, both in terms of state ($I \rightarrow E$) and latency (miss in both L1 and L2).
+When $SpecRd$ is squashed, \projectname reverses the state in L1 and L2.
+Later $P_3$'s $Rd$ get the line forwarded by $P_2$'s cache, exactly the same as in Figure~\ref{fig:exist_problems} (a) when the guess is wrong. \projectname prevents the attack and the final states and locations of the cache line are the same as if only $Rd$ from $P_2$ and $P_3$ are performed.

-Figure~\ref{fig:exist_problems} (g) shows the execution when $P_1$'s $SpecRd$ is {\em committed} after $P_3$'s access.
-After $P_3$'s request, both $C_{1,2}$ and $C_{1,3}$ have the line in $S$ state, and the $C_2$ state transitions to $SSpec$, indicating that there are multiple non-speculative copies.
+Figure~\ref{fig:exist_problems} (g) shows the execution when $P_1$'s $SpecRd$ is committed after $P_3$'s access.
 When $SpecRd$ in $P_1$ commits, $C_{1,1}$ checks with $C_2$ and finds that it should transition to $S$, then sends an $L1Merge$ to $C_2$.
-There is only one speculative copy, so {\em spec core=1}, after the merge, it becomes 0.
+There is only one speculative copy, so spec core=1, after the merge, it becomes 0.
 Thus, the state transitions from $SSpec$ to $S$ with three non-speculative copies.

-Figure~\ref{fig:exist_problems} (h) shows the execution of Attacker 2 in \projectname, in which $SpecRd$ in $P_2$ does not stall even if $P_1$ (the attacker) controls the dirty copy.
-According to Figure~\ref{fig:L1-states} (a), when a $GetSpec$ is received on $M$ state in $C_{1,1}$, it can forward data but {\em does not transition to $S$}.
-It is the crucial mechanism that allows the execution of $SpecRd$ on remote E/M. When $SpecRd$ is committed, an $L1Merge$ will be forwarded to $C_{1,1}$, at this point, $M$ will transition to $S$ and flush the data to $C_2$.
+In Figure~\ref{fig:exist_problems} (h), when $GetSpec$ is received on $M$ state in $C_{1,1}$, it can forward data but {\em does not transition to $S$}.
+This mechanism does not stall $SpecRd$ on remote E/M. When $SpecRd$ is committed, an $L1Merge$ is forwarded to $C_{1,1}$, and $M$ will transition to $S$ and flush the data to $C_2$.